-MEDICINES FOR EUROPE COUNTRY SPECIFIC MARKET ACCESS POLICIES 2017
+MEDICINES FOR EUROPE COUNTRY SPECIFIC MARKET ACCESS POLICIES 2018

 1. France

-Pharmaceutical expenditure makes up 15.1% of total healthcare expenditure in France28, and generic medicines have contributed to a reduction of 2.0% per year since 201129.
-Furthermore in 2014, the use of generic medicines led to cost-efficiency gains of \le 2.4 billion30.
+Pharmaceutical expenditure makes up 15.1% of total healthcare expenditure in France23, and generic medicines have contributed to a reduction of 2.0% per year since 2011^{24} .
+Furthermore in 2017, the use of generic medicines led to cost-efficiency gains of ≤ 2.9 billion25.

-Generic medicines are an asset to the sustainability of the French healthcare system31, however their use across France remains low.
-Due to cultural resistance, French physicians prescribe only 46% of generic medicines from the Répertoire compared to over 70% in Germany and the UK32.
+Generic medicines are an asset to the sustainability of the French healthcare system26, however their use across France remains low.
+Due to cultural resistance, French physicians prescribe only 46% of generic medicines from the Répertoire compared to over 70% in Germany and the UK27.

 The low use of generic medicines in France means that there is a real opportunity to increase patients' access to medicines and control healthcare expenditure.
-In October 2015, this important role was recognised at a national level with the adoption of the 2016 Lois de Financement de la Sécurité Sociale (LFSS) which aims for the promotion and use of generic medicines to contribute to savings of €395 million33.
-Nevertheless, in February 2016, the Comité Economique des Produits de Santé (CEPS) requested additional price cuts on medicines included in the Répertoire, undermining the sustainability of the generic pharmaceutical industry.
-In 2017, LFSS again includes expected savings through increased use of generic medicines: €340 million (of which €210 million through price cuts and price convergence).
+The uptake of Generic medicines is a priority of the National Health Strategy published by the Government in December 2017.
+Nevertheless, while the 2018 Loi de Financement de la Sécurité Sociale (LFSS 2018) expects €340 million of savings from the promotion and use of generic medicines, only €110 million of the total amount result from the development of volumes and €230 million from price cuts and price convergence28.
+Furthermore, in December 2017, the Comité Economique des Produits de Santé (CEPS) requested additional price cuts on generic medicines (€160 million), undermining the sustainability of the generic pharmaceutical industry.

-Several positive developments have occurred in the French market: the Public Campaign regarding generic medicines, 'Dévenir générique, ca se mérite' launched by the government in September 2016; and the renegotiation of the physicians' contracts 'Rémunération sur Objectifs de Santé Publique' (ROSP) to incentivise physicians to have an additional payment when generic medicines prescription objectives are reached in certain therapeutic classes.
-As the last ROSP contract contained positive measures for generic medicines (target agreements in certain therapeutic classes), this re-negotiation of the ROSP contracts constituted an opportunity to extend the target agreements to prescribe to more therapeutic classes and increase patient access to generic medicines.
+Several positive developments have occurred in the French market: positive results following the first wave of the Public Campaign regarding generic medicines, 'Dévenir générique, ca se mérite' launched by the government in September 2016 were achieved and the campaign was renewed in 2017 for another year.
+The LFSS 2018 also introduced a new opportunity to launch experimentations for a period of 5 years maximum of new arrangements/methods for the delivery of medical care which are derogatory to the existing ones.
+It is necessary to improve efficiency through the development of the generic medicines market and the creation of savings though increased volumes rather than additional price cuts29.

-Furthermore, it should be noted that 96% of generic medicines sold in France are produced in Europe, 55% of which in France34.
+Furthermore, it should be noted that more than 66% of generic medicines sold in France are produced in Europe, and 40% of which in France30.
 This should be upheld as maintaining a dynamic industry in Europe as it is a positive factor for growth and should incentivise the implementation of measures that not only promote patient access to generic medicines, but also ensure the maintenance of manufacturing sites and consequent jobs in Europe.

-Regarding biosimilar medicines, France has created a biosimilar medicines market that is still moderate (e.g. the use of biosimilar infliximab in France is the lowest across the EU5)35.
-In addition, high volume sales of originator biologic medicines versus other EU countries and the future patent loss of many of those provides a future opportunity for payers to efficiently improve sustainability of the healthcare system.36 It is also important to
+Regarding biosimilar medicines, France has created a biosimilar medicines market that is still moderate (e.g. the use of biosimilar infliximab in France is the lowest across the EU5)31.
+In addition, high volume sales of originator biologic medicines versus other EU countries and the future patent loss of many of those provide a future opportunity for payers to efficiently improve sustainability of the healthcare system.32 Through the National Health Strategy published in December 2017, the Government has set a very ambitious objective of 80% of

-28 OECD Health Statistics, 2013
+23 OECD Health Statistics, 2013

-29 OECD Health Statistics, 2015
+24 OECD Health Statistics, 2015

-30 GEMME data, 2013
+25 GEMME data, 2017

-31 OECD Health Statistics 2015, 2015
+26 OECD Health Statistics 2015, 2015

-32 GEMME data, 2016
+27 GEMME data, 2016

-33 Press kit - PLFSS 2016
+28 Press kit - PLFSS 2018

-34 Gemme data, 2014
+29 GEMME - Jalma study 2017

+30 Roland Berger/LEEM study 2016

-35 IMS Midas Health, July 2016
+31 IMS Midas Health, July 2016

-36 Gabi Online, Biosimilar competition in Europe, 2013, available here: http://gabionline.net/Reports/Biosimilar-competition-in-Europe
+32 Gabi Online, Biosimilar competition in Europe, 2013, available here: http://gabionline.net/Reports/Biosimilar-competition-in-Europe

 ^{}Répertoire - Represents part of the official information on medicinal products which have been granted marketing authorization (MA), independently of its commercialisation status.